babonet13/HostYourNode/HowTo/4_BuildImages/readme.md

     </tbody>
 </table>

 __Remark__ : Cloning the repository in local is not a mandatory step.
-The docker build command can also directly user the Dockerfaile stored in the Git Repository.
+The docker build command can also directly use the Dockerfile stored in the Git Repository.